South Koreans vote for new president in wake of Yoon's ouster over martial law | Politics

 The main conservative candidate, Kim Moon Soo, has struggled to win over moderate, swing voters as his People Power Party remains in a quagmire of internal feuding over how to view Yoon's actions.

-This election serves as another defining moment in the country's resilient democracy, but observers worry a domestic divide worsened by Yoon is far from over and could pose a big political burden on the new president.
+This election serves as another defining moment in the country's resilient democracy, but observers worry a domestic divide worsened after Yoon's martial law stunt is far from over and could pose a big political burden on the new president.

 The past six months saw large crowds of people rallying in the streets to either denounce or support Yoon, while a leadership vacuum caused by Yoon's impeachment and ensuing formal dismissal rattled the country's high-level diplomatic activities and financial markets.

-The election commission says voting began at 6 am (GMT +0900 hrs) at 14,295 polling stations nationwide that will close at 8 pm.
+Voting began at 6 am at 14,295 polling stations nationwide that will close at 8 pm.
 Observers say the winner could emerge as early as midnight.

+As of 2 pm, more than 13 million people had cast their ballots.
+Combined with the 15 million who voted during last week's two-day early voting period, voter turnout stood at 65.5 per cent.
+South Korea has 44.4 million eligible voters.

 As a former child labourer known for his inspirational rags-to-riches story, Lee came to fame through biting criticism of the country's conservative establishment and calls to build a more assertive South Korea in foreign policy.
 That rhetoric has given him an image as someone who can institute sweeping reforms and fix the country's deep-seated economic inequality and corruption.